This page is a work in progress with more questions and answers being added as they arise.

 How dark is it in winter?

-At midwinter the sun rises just before 9:00 and sets at 15:20, though there’s an extra hour of twilight at each end of the day.
-These times change every day until midsummer when it doesn’t get fully dark after sunset.
+At midwinter the sun rises just before 9:00 and sets at 15:20 with an extra hour of twilight at each end of the day.
+These times change every day until midsummer when it doesn’t get fully dark overnight.
 Even in winter, days aren’t gloomy because our skies are so big.

 Do you have dark skies?

 Yes – we are not an official Dark Skies site but on clear nights you can see the Milky Way.
 The full moon is magnificent but it will reduce the number of stars and galaxies you can see, and we don’t get fully dark during midsummer.
 Of course, there’s a light flashing on and off every 20 seconds!

 Will I see the Northern Lights / Aurora Borealis?

 Maybe.
 When the Aurora is forecast people come up to Noss Head to photograph it.
 To maximise your chances of seeing the northern lights, come in the winter (from September to March) and avoid the full moon.
 Use an Aurora forecast website or app – some of these will send you alerts.

 What is the weather like?